Raspberries and Kohlrabi

 How do you cut brownies smoothly?

-Tips
+Expert Tips

 • For accuracy, use a kitchen scale and measure ingredients in grams.
 Weight measurements are more accurate than volume measurements and will give you the most consistent results.
-This is my favorite kitchen scale because the display pulls out so that is easy to view when measuring in large bowls.
+This is my favorite kitchen scale because the display pulls out so that it is easy to view when measuring in large bowls.

 • Use room temperature ingredients.
 They are easier to incorporate.

-• Do not over beat the batter once the flour has been added.
+• Do not overbeat the batter once the flour has been added.
 Over mixing traps more air creating a lighter less fudgy brownie.

 • Bake the brownies on the middle rack.